 First, the accuracy of GNNs is much more sensitive to the dimension of hidden vectors (for GCN/GGNN/GaAN) and the dimension of each head (for GAT) than the other hyper-parameters.
 Figure 2.1 shows the results of GaAN.
 The accuracy of GaAN is low when the dimensions are very low (≤8).
 As the dimensions increase to a certain threshold, the GNNs gain sufficient representation capability to achieve good accuracy.
 But high dimensions (≥2048) are also harmful to accuracy on the amp dataset, as they increase the risk of overfitting.
 The results of the other GNNs are available in Section 4.1.4 “Effects on Accuracy” in the revised manuscript.

 Second, the relative accuracy between the four GNNs varies greatly with different datasets.
-There is no clear winner.
-We compare the best accuracy that each GNN achives on every dataset in Figure 2.2.
+There is no the absolute winner.
+We compare the best accuracy that each GNN achieves on every dataset in Figure 2.2.
 The best accuracy of the four GNNs are very close.
 It is also close to the accuracy reported in [Shchur et al. (2018); Zeng et al. (2020)].
 GaAN that has the highest complexity performs slightly better than the other GNNs, winning three out of five datasets.
-Simple GNN models (such as GCN) can still achieve good acuuracy with proper hyper-parameter settings.
+Simple GNN models (such as GCN) can still achieve good accuracy with proper hyper-parameter settings.

 In addition, we add more details on the proportions of the train/evaluation/test sets of the datasets in Section 3.1 “Experimental Setting” in the revised manuscript.
 Since the vertices of the cam dataset are not attached with feature vectors, we exclude it from the accuracy evaluation.